 The Baltimore Freedom Academy is a remarkable school that is committed to positively transforming youth and uplifting the standards of excellence throughout the student body.
 By engaging the youth in social justice we challenge our scholars to become leaders in their own communities and 'be the change they wish to see in the world.'
 I have personally worked at BFA since its inception and I am a witness to the progress we have made since 2003.

 Baltimore Freedom Academy is a charter high school in Baltimore.
-503 students go to Baltimore Freedom Academy and identify primarily as Black, non-Hispanic; Native American or Native Alaskan; and Hispanic.
+503 students go to Baltimore Freedom Academy and are mostly Black, non-Hispanic; Native American or Native Alaskan; and Hispanic.
 0% of the Baltimore Freedom Academy students are "limited in English proficiency."
-80% of the 503 students here are paying reduced lunch prices.
-The ratio of students to teachers at Baltimore Freedom Academy is 14:1.
+80% of the 503 students here get reduced lunch prices.
+The student to teacher ratio at Baltimore Freedom Academy is 14:1.
 Paul Laurence Dunbar High School is one of the nearest high schools.

 - Computer arts